 internal passthrough Network Load Balancer in a particular subnet, an organization policy might be

 the cause.
 In the organization policy, add the subnet to the list of allowed

 subnets or contact your organization administrator.
 For more information, refer

-If you've configured failover for an internal TCP/UDP load balancer, the following sections describe the issues that can occur.
+If you've configured failover for an internal passthrough Network Load Balancer, the following sections describe the issues that can occur.